storaged-project/blivet-gui/doc/intro.rst

 ^^^^^^^^^

 :class:`~.blivetgui.BlivetGUI` is the main class for the GUI.
 There are separate classes for every UI part.
-These classes creates all the necessary Gtk widgets (or loads them from Glade files) and provides signal handlers and other helper functions.
+These classes create all the necessary Gtk widgets (or loads them from Glade files) and provide signal handlers and other helper functions.

 Important GUI objects: